JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 Validation is just monitoring the progress and is not used to influence the training process.

+What is more important is that the training mechanism makes a prediction before triaining and compares this with the result after training.

+The difference, which is called the loss, is used in the next training batch to correct the weights a bit.

 After training, the definition of the model and the weights are saved in a file.

-We can use this model file in a test script to analyse pictures and report the results.
+We can use this trained model file in a test script to analyse pictures and report the results.

-Using the model is complicated so we call on TensorFlow for help again.
+Using the trained model is complicated so we call on TensorFlow for help again to create a functioning neural network.

 ### Install some more python modules